tmtxt/tmtxt.github.com/_posts/2012-12-28-jekyll-bootstrap-syntax-highlighting.md

 ## 2.2 Disadvantages:

-* Not as easy to install as highlight.js (but I will demonstrate how LOL)
+* Not as easy to install as highlight.js (but I will demonstrate how)
 * Can not be auto-update (but may change in the future)

 ## 2.3 Information